mehulagg/gitlab_test/doc/user/project/settings/project_access_tokens.md

 Project access tokens are scoped to a project and can be used to authenticate with the [GitLab API](../../../api/README.md#personalproject-access-tokens).

-You can also use project access tokens with Git to authenticate over HTTP or SSH.
+You can also use project access tokens with Git to authenticate over HTTP.

 Project access tokens expire on the date you define, at midnight UTC.